grafana/pyroscope/docs/sources/operators-guide/configure/configuring-memberlist.md

 [Hash rings]({{< relref "../architecture/hash-ring/index.md" >}}) are a distributed consistent hashing scheme and are widely used by Grafana Fire for sharding and replication.

-Each of the following Grafana Fire components builds an independent hash ring.
-The CLI flags used to configure the hash ring of each component have the following prefixes:

-- Ingesters: `-ingester.ring.*`
-- Distributors: `-distributor.ring.*`

-The rest of the documentation refers to these prefixes as `<prefix>`.
+Grafana Fire only support hash ring via memberlist protocol.

-You can configure each parameter either via the CLI flag or its respective YAML [config option]({{< relref "reference-configuration-parameters/index.md" >}}).
+You can configure memberlist either via the CLI flag or its respective YAML [config option]({{< relref "reference-configuration-parameters/index.md#memberlist" >}}).

 ### Memberlist

-By default, Grafana Fire uses `memberlist` as the KV store backend.
+Grafana Fire uses `memberlist` as the KV store backend.

 At startup, a Grafana Fire instance connects to other Fire replicas to join the cluster.
 A Grafana Fire instance discovers the other replicas to join by resolving the addresses configured in `-memberlist.join`.